This gluten free pumpkin bread is THE BEST! It's super moist from the maple syrup, with the perfect amount of sweetness and spices.

 This recipe was originally published on August 29, 2020.
-It was updated with new photos and information on September 2, 2022.
+It was updated with new information on January 6, 2024.

 - Gluten-free 1-to-1 flour.
 Make sure your flour blend includes xanthan gum.